Sahamati/Ecosystem-Readiness-for-ReBIT-2.x-specs/Important questions.md

-## What are the major changes that an entity has to make to go live on Rebit 2.x specs?
+## What are the major changes that a FIU or FIP has to make to go live on Rebit 2.x specs?

 To go live on Rebit 2.x specs, entities need to follow these steps:

 1. **Implement the specs:** Implement the specifications as outlined on [api.rebit.org.in](api.rebit.org.in).

 2. **Test the GET API in the CR:** Test the implementation of the GET API in the CR according to the new format(baseUrl: "v1:<url for v1>, v2:<url for v2>").
-Use the following test entity to test your logic- Entity ID: AA00023400
+Use the following dummy AA to test your logic- Entity ID: AA00023400

 3. **Test in the UAT environment:** Test the implementation in the UAT environment.
 To find AAs that are live in UAT on ReBiT 2.x, refer to [this link](https://github.com/Sahamati/Ecosystem-Readiness-for-ReBIT-2.x-specs-/blob/main/Readiness_of_AAs.md).